What does the new security requirements conformance profile contain?

 When does the new profile commence?

-The profile will apply from April 2023.
-The Agency will phase the implementation of the profile, with different vendor cohorts required to pass conformance at varying intervals.
-This new profile and implementation timetable is initially released as a draft, for review and comment for a period of 3 months from its publication.
-All feedback received on the draft profile and proposed implementation timetable will inform the final release of the profile.
+The Agency will phase the implementation of the profile, with different vendor cohorts required to pass conformance within different time frames.
+All feedback received on the draft profile and proposed implementation timetable will inform the final release of the profile, expected in the second half of 2023.

 Why is the commencement of the profile being phased?